DokimiCU/Exile/mods/animals/README.txt

 Authors of source code
 ----------------------
-Gundu adapted from riverfish in waterlife by Gundul (GNU Lesser General Public License)
+Some water based code adapted from  waterlife by Gundul (GNU Lesser General Public License)

 Authors of media (textures, models, sounds)
 ---------------------------
-Gundu: CC-BY-NC-SA 3.0 by Melkor
+Gundu: riverfish from waterlife by Gundul, CC-BY-NC-SA 3.0 by Melkor

 Kubwakubwa: spider from Mineclone2 GPLv3, CC BY-SA 4.0